toughlovearena/download.toughlovearena.com/INSTALL.md

   - `api_key_id`: Key ID found on App Store Connect
   - `api_key_issuer_id`: Issuer ID found on App Store Connect

+## debugging mac errors

+> You must first sign the relevant contracts online.

+Check https://developer.apple.com/account/ to see if you need to sign any agreements

 ## credits

 Big thanks to the following resources/guides: